alkalir/aiphs_alka/examples/monitor_MDC_based_coprocessors/README.md

 - Operation Level: a point where the coprocessor performs the computations associated to the HW-task.

-Each sniffer is customized to be connected at the levels of interest.
+Each sniffer is customized to be connected at the levels of interest and to measure the required metrics.
 In particular:<br />

-- The sniffer at transaction level is able to count only the writes within a range of memory addresses.
+- The sniffer at transaction level is able to count the writes within a range of memory addresses.
 The range is programmable at runtime.
+There is one DCAPF inside the sniffer.

 - The sniffer at task level is able to measure the time between the start and the end of the HW-task execution, without considering data access time.
+There is one DCAPF inside the sniffer.

 - The sniffer is able to count the number of transaction of custom signals extracted from the computation area of the coprocessor.
+There is a number of DCAPFs inside the sniffer equal to the number of custom signals for which the monitor is required.

-An LMIC controls the three sniffers, and all of them write their results directly to registers part of a DCI.
+A single LMIC controls the three sniffers, and all of them write their results directly to registers part of a DCI.
 The DCI also interacts through an AXI4-lite bus with a host, represented by the ARM Cortex A9 in our example. <br />